 Tia Juanita’s Fish Camp

-If opening five shops in five years isn’t enough of an indication of how beloved Tia Juanita’s is in SETX, one bite of their award-winning gumbo will certainly seal the deal.
-A love letter in a bowl to their Mexicajun roots, they make a batch of each chicken and Zummo sausage and a spicy shrimp seafood each morning from scratch, which they describe as a blend of Texas and Louisiana styles that comes in three sizes.
-It’s served with crackers and hot sauce and is recommended to eat with potato salad, which is a Louisiana tradition for a little more heartiness.
-That can come on the side for dipping or smothered with the rice to further infuse the flavors.
-Some guests also request boiled eggs to add to the mix, another Louisiana tradition, which they’re happy to oblige.
-While you’re there, don’t miss the colorful taster flight of their frozen New Orleans-style cocktails to guarantee any time of day is happy hour at TJ’s.
+If opening five shops in five years isn’t enough of an indication of how beloved Tia Juanita’s is in SETX, one bite of their award-winning gumbo will surely seal the deal.
+A love letter in a bowl to their Mexicajun roots, they make chicken, Zummo sausage, and spicy shrimp gumbo every morning from scratch.
+They describe their recipe as a blend of Texas and Louisiana styles that “comes in three sizes.”

 Floyd's gumbo